madma/propel_app/README.md

 Propel!’s LinkedIn integration also gives instructors the option to connect their professional networks with their classrooms, opening the class dialog to outside experts and helping students make industry connections.

+##How To Use Propel! to Boost Your Classroom Experience

+Propel! features a landing page/home page that displays and links to product information, information about the Propel! project, and most importantly invites users to sign in with LinkedIn.

+Once signed in, users are brought to the Propel! classroom, where they are prompted to add personal information.
+Users can then click a button to join a class their instructor or organization administrator has provided them a sign in code for.

+Once signed in, users can click on any class they are a member of, click a button to ask a question (complete with question title and body).
+After submitting the question, anybody who is a member of the class may answer the question and comment on the answers.
+Users may upvote quality questions and answers to lend popularity to those questions and answers.

+The effect is to generate a running FAQ of student questions that makes learning more efficient, and fun!

 ##Technologies Utilized

 A variety of languages, frameworks, libraries, and other technologies were used to create Propel.